Selling Homemade Food Products in NH - The Basics - Part Two [Fact Sheet]

 • Soybeans

-e.
-The label must also state in at least 10-point font “This product is made in a residential kitchen licensed by NH DHHS.”
+g.
+The label must also state in at least 10-point font “This product is exempt from New Hampshire licensing and inspection.”

 Example Label from NH DHHS Homestead Food Operations: